NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

   - `Type`: The type of the declared variable.
 If missing, it will default to `void*`.
   - `TypeSize`: The size in bytes of the type.
 If missing, it will default to `4` (the size of a word and a pointer).
 Integer or hex value.
   - `Count`: Optional.
 If it is present, the variable will be declared as an array instead of a plain variable.
 The value of this attribute specifies the length of the array.
 If `Count` is present but it has no value (`Count=""`), then the length of the array will not be specified either in the declared variable.
 Integer or hex value.
+  - `Static`: This attribute can't be enabled on a Symbol node.
+A warning will be showed in this case.

 -------------------------